Brands and marketers have been given every reason to question influencer marketing.

 The lesson?
 While consumers value celebrities, they value authenticity more.
 By paying a celebrity, socialite or macro-influencer to promote products they don’t actually use or believe in, brands are fuelling this fire of inauthenticity and leaving themselves open to backlash.
 This just creates more skepticism and less trust among their consumers.

-Another lesson to be learned, is that working with high-profile influencers can be incredibly risky and expensive.
-Brands have to approach an influencer, negotiate price and terms, exchange product, pay for extravagant shoots, wait for the influencer to create content, review and revise... the list goes on.
+Another lesson to be learned is that working with high-profile influencers can be incredibly risky and expensive.
+Brands have to approach an influencer, negotiate price and terms, exchange products, pay for extravagant shoots, wait for the influencer to create content, review and revise... the list goes on.
 That's weeks and months worth of work, time and money, all for one piece of content – one that could be shot down in hours if it’s not received well by the brand’s audience.
 So, why are brands still throwing money at influencers despite these risks?

 The truth is that, done right, influencer marketing can generate amazing results for your brand.

-Will your customers ever trust influencers?
+Will your customers trust influencers?

 In short, yes - when they’re the right influencers.
 Many consumers follow Instagram accounts to build up their knowledge in specific areas, lead by talented content creators with considerable influence.
 These ‘micro-influencers’ are simply everyday people who love creating content.
 They have built engaged, loyal followings around a particular interest niche, and they’re highly trusted by their audience.